No. of Position(s)

 How to Apply?

-fill out the online application form, and attach all your materials in English in one PDF file.
+To apply, please open the link “Apply Now”, fill out the online application form, and attach all your materials in English in one PDF file.

 Applications must be submitted as one PDF file containing all materials to be given consideration.
 The file must include:

 - Application (cover letter)

 Applications and enclosures received after the deadline will not be considered.

 All interested candidates irrespective of age, gender, disability, race, religion or ethnic background are encouraged to apply.

 The SURFCAT section at DTU Physics explores the use of catalysis and solar energy harvesting to secure renewable energy for the future.
 The objective of SurfCat is to explore and understand the functionality of well-defined surfaces and in particular surfaces of nanoparticles on the atomic level.
 The main focus is to design nanoparticles with specific functionality towards catalytic processes in the area of heterogeneous-, electro-, and photo-catalysis.
 Today heterogeneous catalysis forms the basis for industrial chemistry, while electro-and photo-catalysis are areas with huge growth potentials in connection with sustainable energy solutions.
 The investigations are aiming at understanding how shape, structure, size and composition may influence the functionality such as reactivity for specific processes taking place on surfaces of the nanoparticles.
 By capitalizing on such fundamental insight is it the hope that we can provide new materials, processes, and solutions that can implemented in future sustainable energy and enviromental protection systems.